• Skip to primary navigation

 Here are the directions on how to make and bake these Halloween shortbread.

-STEP 1: Beat the butter and sugar.
-Beat the butter and powdered sugar with an electric mixer or stand mixer on medium speed until fluffy.
+Step 1: (Photo 1 above) Beat the butter and powdered sugar with an electric mixer or stand mixer on medium speed until fluffy.

-For cut out cookies: Divide it in half.
+Step 4: (Photo 4 above) Divide dough in half.
 Roll each half on sheets of parchment paper to about 1/4 inch thick.
 Place each circle on a baking sheet.
 Cover and chill two hours.

 Expert Tips

-Tip # 1: Use mini chocolate chips.
-Regular chocolate chips make it a little harder to cut these cookies out.
+Tip # 1: Regular chocolate chips make it a little harder to cut these cookies out.
 Mini chocolate chips are smaller and don’t get in the way of a knife or cookie cutter.

-Tip #3: Larger metal cookie cutters work best.
-Larger metal cookie cutters work best for this dough.
+Tip #2: Larger metal cookie cutters work best for this dough.
 The sprinkles and mini chocolate chips can get in the way of smaller cookie cutters.
 Metal cookie cutters are generally stronger and a bit sharper.

 Recipe FAQs